 Safety Tips When Using a Slow Cooker

-Although cooking is the leading cause of home fires in the US, the USDA states that the risk of starting fires while using slow cookers to be very slim.
+Although cooking is the leading cause of home fires in the US, the USDA states that the risk of starting fires while using slow cookers is very slim.
 However, this doesn’t mean that you don’t need to take the required safety measures when handling slow cookers.
 Below are tips to observe to enhance your safety when using slow cookers.

 1. Inspect the Cord Every Time Before Use